Maksymdelta/elizabethhau_emilyahn-finalproject/README.md

 ####Elizabeth Hau & Emily Ahn

+### Goal & Motivation
+Public speaking can be challenging and nerve-wracking, but having good speaking skills for giving presentations and disseminating ideas is both essential and practical.
+People often unknowingly use filler words such as “umm”, “uhh”, or “like” while giving presentations, and it would be good to make them more aware of how often they use these words.
 This is a program that would analyze a given speech and count the number of filler words used, provided the filler words the program should look for in the speech.
-The goal of this project is to provide a tool for people to receive feedback on their speeches and help them when they practice public speaking.
+The goal of this project is to build a tool that could provide feedback to people as they try to improve their public speaking skills.

 ### The files
 - `utils.py`: Allows users to record themselves using the microphone of their local computer and saves the recorded file as 'demo.wav' in the data directory.